0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 I've sat on this for almost a year, thinking it would just go away, but unfortunately I have heard multiple examples of this individual hurting people around me in Ohio, so I feel obligated to share my story.

 Everything on this page is from my perspective.
-Similarly, I can back all of it up.
-To protect third parties, all personal information besides Gavin's name has been redacted (phone numbers, addresses, names, etc).
-Screenshots are slowly being redacted and uploaded to this site, so please wait a few days to see those.
+I also have the facts to back all of it up. *To protect third parties, all personal information besides Gavin's name has been redacted (phone numbers, addresses, names, etc).
+Screenshots are slowly being redacted and uploaded to this site, so please wait a few days to see those.*

  If you have any questions, email me at questions(at)sullivan(dot)mx.